olidarley/olidarley.github.io/README.md

 Depending on the intended message, using a log scale makes sense when visualising exponential disease spread but the question for the designer must always be, in terms of visual communication, what is the trade-off between visual complexity and understanding?

 Often, the simplest designs can be the most powerful.
 On the other hand, complexity should not necessarily always be avoided in favour of simplicity.
-Some visualisations are ‘complex’ and all the better for it.
-As Edward Tufte once said,

-*'All the interesting worlds (physical, biological, imaginary, human) that we seek to understand are inevitably and happily multivariate in nature.’*

-Over-simplification can be misleading.
-Overlooking detail and ignoring error or uncertainty in favour of the ‘quick and easy’ message can give the wrong impression.
+Many visualisations are ‘complex’ and all the better for it.
+Over-simplification is misleading.
+Overlooking detail and ignoring error or uncertainty in favour of the ‘quick and easy’ message can frequently give the wrong impression.

-The best answer to the question: 'How do we look at this?' is usually 'From multiple perspectives'.
+The most satisfactory answer to the question: 'How do we look at this?' is usually 'From multiple perspectives'.
 Rather than relying on a single model and searching for an 'answer', use many models (from a variety of sources) and search for understanding.
-Visualisation should be thought of in the same way: gain understanding through multiple viewpoints and perspectives.
+Visualisation can be thought of similarly as a contextual framework: gain understanding through multiple viewpoints and perspectives.

 Both these visualisations have been at the heart of our understanding of this new reality.
+In both cases design is king.

 **Tidy Tuesday R data project: Week 12**